baragan30/OnlineShop/readME.txt

+Login & Register logic finished toDo ?   client logic  : -> see a list of all products,  (images for products maybe ?)
+                         -> option to add a new product + pending confirmation from a worker  (observer ?)
+                         -> be able to order products

 Am inlocuit fosta pagina de login cu cea noua.

 Urmeaza sa schimbam si pagina de register (html + javascript) sa arate mai fain